FabriceSalvaire/CodeReview/README.rst

 I started to write some pieces of code of CodeReview at the end of 2011, as a port of the Bzr Qt plugin `QBzr <http://wiki.bazaar.canonical.com/QBzr>`_ for Git when Bzr started to seriously fall down.
 I am an addict of code review and I cannot work without it.
-QBzr features two nice tools, qlog and qdiff for this task.
+QBzr features two nice tools for this task: qlog and qdiff.
 It was the main reason why I used Bzr until 2015 and didn't switched to Git before this date.
 But I succeed to release an alternative.

 The aim of CodeReview is to provide tools for code review tasks, like to show the difference between two versions.
 However I am not a fan of GUI softwares that aim to deal with Git with only a mouse